Summer & Cinnamon

 Ice

 Don't forget ice — it's the most commonly forgotten party supply.
-Plan 1.5 lbs of ice per person for drinks.
-Double that if you're also using ice to keep food cold.
+Plan 1 lb per person for drinks only, or 1.5–2 lbs if you're also using ice to keep food and beverages cold.

 Drinks for specific events